lisdude/CreaturesStuff/Scripts/Wolf Corpse Control/README.txt

 Changelog

-v1.2            Fix a bug that resulted in wolf control getting autokilled. v1.1            Decompose bodies rather than immediately disposing of them. v1.0            Initial release.
+v1.3            Rename the file and ensure that the original is unloaded before doing anything. v1.2            Fix a bug that resulted in wolf control getting autokilled. v1.1            Decompose bodies rather than immediately disposing of them. v1.0            Initial release.